mathjax/MathJax-docs/misc/faq.rst

 ``\newcommand{\water}{{\rm H_{2}O}}``, which will output the chemical formula for water when you use the ``\water`` command.
 The ``\renewcommand`` command works as well.
 You can also store macros in the MathJax configuration.
-For more information, see `the documentation <tex-macros>`_.
+For more information, see :ref:`the documentation <tex-commands>`.

 |-----|